juaneduardoflores/JEF-s-Wiki/Blog/Computer_Music_Book_in_Max_MSP/Computer_Music_Book_in_Max_MSP.md

 <div class="caption" style="text-align: center; padding-bottom: 1em;"><i style="color: #ccd3d5;">A simple envelope being applied to an oscillator</i></div>

+A more refined envelope is the ADSR envelope.
+From the book:

+> "The ADSR shape is an attempt to imitate the envelopes found in acoustic instruments. ...
+Here, the tone remains in the sustained state until the key is released."

 <img src="./imgs/adsr2.png" alt="A figure showing an ADSR envelope." width="60%" />

 <div class="caption" style="text-align: center; padding-bottom: 1em;"><i style="color: #ccd3d5;">A figure showing an ADSR envelope.</i></div>